zawkindev/standards/text/0000-a-community.md

 - If you don't have website, reserve a domain at .uz TLD for your community to later use in website.
 - Use your domain to verify your github organization.
 - If you don't have a website, initiate a repository at github organization and create very basic at least html and deploy it.
-- Upon completing the steps above, reach Floss Uzbekistan chair via either Telegram chat at @flossuzc or open a discussion at Github.
+- Upon completing the steps above, reach Floss Uzbekistan chair via either Telegram chat at [@flossuzc] or [open a discussion at Github].

 **Further extra-steps to perform after getting accepted:**